erosman/CodeMirror-plus/addon/mode/README.md

   }
 });
 ```
-* **Note**: If a word is a sub-string of another, the longer word should be list first, otherwise the shorter word will amtch first and prevent matching of the the longer word e.g.
+* **Note**: If a word is a sub-string of another, the longer word should be listed first, otherwise the shorter word will match first and prevent matching of the the longer word e.g.

 ```js
 keyword: {